acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 Emulates how the integration and host application behaves if the js hangs for several seconds.
 This can be used for testing if the host app redraws the dialogs or if the operating system tries to kill the app.

-#### Throw JS Error
+#### Throw Js Error

-Throws a JS error.
+Throws a Js Error.
 Can be used to test if it reaches the integration log or if the app crashes.

 #### Refresh